CommunityScale

 Federal and state push for transportation‑housing coordination

 Congress’ Bipartisan Infrastructure Law (BIL, November 2021) permanently amended 23 U.S.C.
 134 (Section 30002) to embed housing considerations in every metropolitan planning organization’s (MPO’s) core duties.
-The statute is not tied to BIL’s FY 2022‑26 funding window; it remains in force until Congress modifies the code again.
+The statute is not tied to BIL’s FY 2022‑26 funding window that remains in force until Congress modifies the code again.

 Key federal mandates now in effect: